Violeta Bermúdez: Political career

 From April 1997 to January 2002, she served as the Human Rights Coordinator of the United States Agency for International Development representing Peru.

-Bermúdez was appointed as Vice-Minister of the Ministry of Women's Promotion and Human Development on 24 January 2002 by President Alejandro Toledo.
+Bermúdez was appointed Vice-Minister of the Ministry of Women's Promotion and Human Development on 24 January 2002 by President Alejandro Toledo.
 She had a role in gaining the approval of policies at the Forum of Equity and Social Justice of the National Agreement.

 In July 2003, she was Chief of the Cabinet of Advisors to Prime Minister Beatriz Merino.
 She left the position a few months later in December.

 Between 2012 and 2017, she was Director of the Pro-Decentralization Project for the United States Agency for International Development.

-Prime Minister
+Prime minister

 On 18 November 2020, President Francisco Sagasti appointed Bermúdez as Prime Minister of Peru.
 She replaced Ántero Flores Aráoz following the growing social unrest in the country.
 She is the fifth woman to hold this position in the country's history.